Timothy Lake Trout and Kokanee Fishing (2024)

 Sharing is caring!

 Note: You will still notice impacts from the 2020 wildfires, but areas are open, and fishing has continued under the typical season.
-At last check, you will need to come in from the Highway 26 side because the route up the Clackamas River (Highway 224) is closed beyond Promontory Park.
+The route up the Clackamas River (Highway 224) reopened in 2024 but was still subject to some detours and brief closures due to ongoing work.
+The route coming in from Highway 26 remains a safe option.
 We suggest you look for current information from the U.S. Forest Service or PGE before planning a fishing or camping trip in this area.

 Timothy Lake (a.k.a.
 Timothy Meadows) is a fairly large reservoir on the upper Clackamas River drainage in the beautiful Cascade Mountains south of Mount Hood.